Michael-Sjogren/JavaGameMichaelS/README.md

 ##### **D :   RIGHT**

-The game is a work in progress , right now you can jump around on the platfroms and throw ninjastars at the static enemy ninja.

 I've also have implemented code to read the save files from the program:
 [Tiled](http://www.mapeditor.org/ "Tiled Map Editor")